MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 3. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

-4. If needed, change the environment to **Microsoft Cloud for Sustainability Trial** on the top bar.
+4. If needed, change the environment to your trial on the top bar.

 5. Open the **Sustainability Manager** Application.